Value-Based Selling: The Ultimate Guide to What It Is and How to Do It

 Building trust isn’t a single act or approach.
 It’s the accumulation of many different factors that add up for your client and help them to decide whether they trust you or not.

 #5: Follow a Process

-Trying to build a value-based sales approach on the fly is a non-starter.
-It takes so much background and deep insight to work that you can only execute on it with proper planning and process.
+This style of selling takes so much background and deep insight to work that you can only execute on it with proper planning and process.
 Following a sales process is critical to achieving a value-based selling approach that’ll work repeatedly, not just sometimes.

 Examples of Value-Based Selling

 So how does value-based selling work in practice?
 I’ll give you three examples, starting with a familiar example: software.
-From there, I’ll walk you through a relatively easy value-setting exercise based on loss avoidance in IT services, then the classically difficult example of good design.
+From there, I’ll walk you through a relatively easy value exercise based on loss avoidance in IT services, then the classically difficult example of good design.

 There are three main ways to use value-based selling: gains, losses, and comparison.
 I’ll give examples of each below.

 Most software platforms are sold using pricing tiers.
 Those tiers are designed to 1) help you decide which features are most important, and 2) let’s be honest – make the company more money.